softfire-eu/softfire-eu.github.io/docs/nfv-tutorial-monitoring-vnf.md

 ### The required Scripts files:

-Here are the contents of the script files:
+Here are the contents of the scripts' files:

 ###### Scripts/client/install.sh
 ###### Scripts/server/install.sh